ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The requirement for reports mandated inclusion of software version and reference genome used, along with QC metrics, in the sequencing report.”*

+   **Ontological references:**

 .. dropdown:: Result Validity

    Extent to which a result can be considered sound, accurate, and supported by evidence.
 In ISO, validity is linked to adherence to validated methods, QC, and traceability.

    **Example usage:**
-   Result validity was ensured by verifying assay outputs against a certified reference material and confirming QC metrics were within acceptable ranges.
+   *“Result validity was ensured by verifying assay outputs against a certified reference material and confirming QC metrics were within acceptable ranges.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip